ckormanyos/wide-integer/README.md

 `uintwide_t` also has a third optional template paramter that can be used to set the _allocator_ _type_ used for internal storage of the big integer type.
-This optional parameter can reduce stack consumption and might be especially useful for high digit counts.
+This template parameter can reduce stack consumption and can be especially useful for high digit counts.
 If the `AllocatorType` template parameter is `void`, allocation is performed on the stack using an `array`-like, statically-sized internal storage representation.